Solyaridz3/Solyaridz3/README.md

 - 👋 Hi, I’m @Solyaridz3
-- 👀 I’m interested in Backend, Python, Django.
+- 👀 I’m interested in Backend using Node js, Express, Python, Django.
-- 🌱 I’m currently learning Python, Djnago
+- 🌱 I’m currently learning Node js, Express.
-- 📫 How to reach me @solyaridz3 telegram/instagram
+- 📫 How to reach me @solyaridz3 linkedin/telegram/instagram.

 <!---
 Solyaridz3/Solyaridz3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.